 “Teachers went the extra mile to make sure they had everything they needed,” says Caroline Bass, a PAA mom.
 “They’ve tried to make it as close as possible to a class environment which, I’m sure, is very difficult.
 I greatly admire it.”

 Honors Anatomy and Physiology students were blessed with access to powerful software so they could explore the chambers of a virtual heart.
 They tested their blood types at home, too.

 In home-kitchens-turned-science-labs, PAA chemistry students made their own ice cream.

 Physical Education students couldn’t do their usual spring team sports games.
 But instead, the girls’ P.E. students designed their own morning workouts and shared them online to inspire others to keep moving.

 Physics class wasn’t able to hold their Bridge Breaking Contest, but teacher Kevin Petersen said the restriction to meet in-person became an opportunity to try something new.
-His students created a favorite bridge from anywhere in the world out of anything they had available.
-It inspired them to stretch their imaginations and it inspired Petersen to consider this assignment for future classes.
+His students re-created their favorite bridge from anywhere in the world out of anything they had available.
+It inspired them to stretch their imaginations and it inspired Petersen to consider maintaining this assignment for future classes.

 Fridays were reserved for spiritual and recreational connection.
 Chapel premiered to students on Youtube.
 Stories, music, and thoughts on God were shared by students, teachers, and alumni.